Create time-based dynamic rewards

 The base commission is 20%.
 Commission increases to 30%, if partner generated over $1000 in revenue last year.

 To implement this, set up a dynamic commission for 30% if the revenue is greater than $1000.
-Then, add a condition value period as "previous 1 year":
+Then, add a rolling time period as "previous 1 year":

 Example #2